 Today begins in the tea-trees with a few impromptu peeks out to the Southern Ocean.
 This will be your constant neighbour for the next four days.
 Enter a flawlessly-groomed grass tree forest and hear tales dating back 104 million years at Dinosaur Cove.
 Bring those boots to a halt and consider a time when dinosaurs occupied your very location.

 Next, drop down onto Johanna Beach.
 This is an opportunity to kick off the boots and walk barefoot; wind-swept waves just metres away.
 This two kilometre stretch has a knack of clearing busy minds and washing away city stresses.
 Take your own pace across sands frequented by hooded plovers.

 At the end of the beach is your cool water and lemonade greeting, a constant across all four days.

 Ascent: 214m (269m) Descent: 236m (270m)

-Day 2: Milanesia Gate to Moonlight Head (moderate)
+Day 2: Milanesia Track to Moonlight Head (moderate)

 Over the next hours, your trail carves its way through deep gullies with tree ferns and towering remnant Eucalypts.
 There’s 132 steps to ascend before trailing west out of the forest to Ryans Den.
 On suitable days, this is your lunch perch.
 The Den gifts with unsurpassed views across to Cape Volney and Cape Otway.